How to Prep for the TEFaQ and Get One Step Closer to the Dream Life in Quebec

-This is Quebec, the fascinating French-speaking province of Canada.
+Welcome to Quebec, the fascinating French-speaking Canadian province of historic cathedrals, cobblestone and poutine.

-If you’re thinking of making that Quebec dream a reality, you should know about the Test d’Évaluation de Français pour l’accès au Québec, or TEFaQ.
+If you’re thinking of making Quebec a reality for your French-learning journey, you should know about the Test d’Évaluation de Français pour l’accès au Québec, or TEFaQ.

 This exam can open up many personal and professional doors by making you a stronger Quebec immigration candidate.